Reality Program entries for the 2020 AACTA Awards are now open.

 - Be an Australian production produced for television, video-on-demand or subscription-video-on-demand;

-- Be a substantially non-scripted television program which involves participants being placed in an environment or format in which the premise, circumstances or situations they encounter are structured and manipulated in an ongoing manner for the purposes of creating the program; and can contain an element of competition and prizes.
+- Be a substantially non-scripted television program which involves participants being placed in an environment or format in which the premise, circumstances or situations they encounter are structured and manipulated in an ongoing manner for the purposes of creating the program.

 - Have a potentially unlimited number of episodes, but no fewer than four episodes, each of which is no less than one half television hour in length.

-This definition excludes traditional news and current affairs programs (where the primary objective is to report rather than entertain), Entertainment, Lifestyle, Factual Entertainment, or Documentary or Factual Programs.
+This definition excludes traditional news and current affairs programs (where the primary objective is to report rather than entertain), Entertainment Program, Lifestyle Program, Factual Entertainment Program, or Documentary or Factual Program.

 For the avoidance of doubt, this definition does not include substantially non-scripted programs that consist of the Producers setting up a premise or initial situation that is then observed with minimal further intervention by the Producers.
 Please refer to Documentary or Factual Program for observational documentary Programs, or Entertainment Program for competition-based Programs that do not employ further rules, interventions or challenges.

 A Program, Film, Episode or Season which has been previously entered into the Awards is ineligible for entry into the current or any future Awards.